worldbank/TwitterEconomicMonitoring/README.md

   - `1-download-from-twitter-api.ipynb`: details how to download tweets from the Twitter API using the module `tweepy`
   - `2-machine-translation.ipynb`: shows how to use state-of-the-art translation models from the Hugging Face model hub
   - `3-sentiment-analysis.ipynb`: performs sentiment analysis on Pakistani tweets with Hedonometer
-  - `4-build-unemployment-index.ipynb`: builds an unemployment index from tweets for Mexico
+  - `4-build-unemployment-index.ipynb`: builds an unemployment index from tweets located in Mexico
-  - `5-misinformation-analysis.ipynb`: quantifies misinformation in COVID-19-reltaed tweets by looking for links whose domains are listed as fake news by [Newsguard](https://www.newsguardtech.com/coronavirus-misinformation-tracking-center/)
+  - `5-misinformation-analysis.ipynb`: quantifies misinformation in COVID-19-related tweets by looking for links whose domains are listed as fake news by [Newsguard](https://www.newsguardtech.com/coronavirus-misinformation-tracking-center/)
-  - `6-gender-inference`: infers gender of Brazilian Twitter users
+  - `6-gender-inference`: infers the gender of Twitter users located in Brazil
-  - An `outputs` folder containing graphs outputted by the notebooks
+  - An `outputs` folder containing graphs produced using these notebooks
 - `README.md`: the present file

 ## Requirements
 - The notebooks are written in Python 3.
-You therefore need a minimum knowledge of Python and famous Python modules such as `pandas` to understand these tutorials.
+A basic knowledge of Python and of the most common Python modules such as `pandas` is required to understand these tutorials.
 - There are no compulsory package requirements as all notebooks can be run on the cloud in Google Colab.
 To open a notebook in Google Colab, simply click on the ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg) icon at the top of that notebook.
 In case you prefer to run the notebooks locally, specific package requirements are indicated at the top of each notebook.

 ## Motivation